wppbav/bavapi-sdk-python/docs/usage/basic.md

 However, less commonly used filters, as well as [value filters](#value-filters) must be specified by using the `filters` parameters in each function.

-Filters can be specified using a Python dictionary (if you know the name of the filters you need), or directly creating a Filters instance (recommended method):
+Filters can be specified using a Python dictionary (if you know the name of the filters you need), or directly creating a Filters instance:

-=== "Filters class"
+=== "Filters class (recommended)"

     ```py
     result = bavapi.brands(